 That milk-braised pork I made last week for supper club?
 Here’s what I did with some of the leftovers: a lazy approximation of the roasted cauliflower pasta from one of my favorite cookbooks, Olives and Oranges.
 I sauteed garlic, anchovies, hot pepper flakes and breadcrumbs in lots of olive oil, then threw in capers, cauliflower florets roasted until sweet and golden, minced parsley and diced-up leftover pork, then added bowtie pasta and let it all simmer for a minute.
 Daaaaaang.

 We were lucky enough to spend last weekend at our friends’ house on Whidbey Island.
 The weather wasn’t perfect, but it was clear enough to see the mountains, and it only rained a little on our last day (this is basically ideal spring weather for this area).
-And there was a beach! « Read the rest of this entry »
+And there was a beach!
+Continue reading island time

 So we recently caved and bought another cookbook.
 We’ve really been very good recently, but the cover of this one had been making us drool during our last few bookstore visits and we finally just had to.
 The book is Plenty by Yotam Ottolenghi of the London restaurant Ottolenghi, apparently a collection of recipes from his vegetarian column in the Guardian.
 One of the first things we tried out of it was a dish of noodles dressed with vast quantities of Moroccan spiced butter, fresh herbs, and pine nuts.
 I didn’t make the noodles from scratch with saffron mixed into the dough, although I’m sure that would have been lovely, but it just wasn’t happening.

 Nearly every recipe in the book contains a ton of shallots.
 I hardly ever cook with shallots, so it seems novel to me.
 They got really sweet and melting after simmering in a stick’s worth of butter for ten or fifteen minutes (but who wouldn’t?)